CodingConnect/ProcessingAtTheY/README.md

 Going forward, it’s up to you what you want to learn and what you want to make.
 This week during classtime we are focusing on making visual art with processing, but you can <a href="https://www.quora.com/What-can-I-do-with-Processing-Programming-language">do all kinds of other things</a> too.
 Here’s some other things made with processing: <a href="https://en.wikipedia.org/wiki/Digital_art">Url</a> <a href="https://www.linkedin.com/topic/animation-outsourcing">Url</a> <a href="https://processing.org/exhibition/">Url</a>

 1. Find <a href="https://color.adobe.com/create/color-wheel/"aesthetically pleasing color combinations</a>.
 Try different color rules using the “Color Rule” button in the upper lefthand corner of the site.
 Note the R G B (Red, Green, Blue) values that appear below the colors that you can plug in as inputs to functions like background( ___ , ___, ___ );   stroke(___, ___, ___);   and   fill( __ , __ , __);
- a.
+ *.
 Here’s another website that you can play with colors on.
 2. Remix an existing project
- a.
-Maker Mike has made a few graphic art projects he made using Processing publicly available, so click on the name above one of the photos to check out the code for that project.
+ * Maker Mike has made a few graphic art projects he made using Processing publicly available, so click on the name above one of the photos to check out the code for that project.
 Change the code to remix it, and see what happens.
-Modify the processing.org/gallery programs by clicking on a project, then clicking on “View Sketch Code” or “Download Code.”
+ * Modify the processing.org/gallery programs by clicking on a project, then clicking on “View Sketch Code” or “Download Code.”
-Check out this introduction to the application that you have been using to write processing code on your computer: https://processing.org/reference/environment/
+3. Check out this introduction to the application that you have been using to write processing code on your computer: https://processing.org/reference/environment/
-Check out the eBooks in this folder.
+4. Check out some Books
-“Getting Started with Processing” is a good place to start.
+ * “Getting Started with Processing” is a good place to start.
-If you’re interested in learning more about the Raspberry Pi, check out “Getting Started with the Raspberry Pi.”
+ * If you’re interested in learning more about the Raspberry Pi, check out “Getting Started with the Raspberry Pi.”
-Check out the processing.org/examples page to see how different parts of the Processing programming language to make programs.
+5. Check out the processing.org/examples page to see how different parts of the Processing programming language to make programs.
-Share a Processing program you made with anyone in the world connected to the internet.
+6. Share a Processing program you made with anyone in the world connected to the internet.
-Find out how and where you can print out a piece of art you made in Processing.
+7. Find out how and where you can print out a piece of art you made in Processing.
 You may want to use photo paper and a sufficiently large size() so that your image looks smooth when you print it and not blocky and pixelated.
-Draw out what you envision making on paper, and ask about what you might need to learn to make what you’re thinking about.
+8. Draw out what you envision making on paper, and ask about what you might need to learn to make what you’re thinking about.

 # After This Week